ChrisWilding/ChrisWilding.github.io/about.md

 RSpec, Rails, Ruby, SQL, Sinatra, Ubuntu, and Vagrant

 In my spare time I love trying out new languages and tools.
 I'd love to work commercially with a functional programming language like Erlang or Elixir.
-I really enjoying working with Go on personal projects.
-I'm also enjoying working with DevOps tools like Docker and Terraform.
+I've really enjoyed trying Go on personal projects.
+Experimenting with DevOps tools like Docker and Terraform has been great too.